thomasloven/pyplejd/README.md

 Sending this command will cause ALL buttons to send the Button Pressed command when pressed.
 Otherwise only battery powered buttons (WPH-01) will do so.

 This is what the Plejd app uses to identify a button when programming it.
-As far as I can tell, thi not affects does the normal operation of the buttons.
+As far as I can tell, this does not affect the normal operation of the buttons.

 ## Coverables